We specialise in building resilience through working with a rescue dog.

 Canine Progress for the Workplace is a one-day session, delivered by our director, Marie Yates and a rescue dog.
 Our session offers a new approach to building resilience, with a canine twist.
 The presence of the dog and the interaction the group has with the dog adds an incredible dimension to the learning and development of each individual as well as the team as a whole.

-‘I’ll be honest, I was skeptical!
+‘I’ll be honest, I was sceptical!
 I had been introduced to Marie through a friend who had attended one of her sessions and I was impressed from the outset.
 The research that has gone into this workshop is second to none, we tailored the session to suit the challenges we were facing as a team and still, three months on, we’re talking about the strategies and lessons we learned, always with a smile and always with reference to the canine co-tutor.’
 (Amy, Charity CEO)

 The day runs from 10am-3pm and we explore the ways in which the team is currently operating, the ways in which we can learn from the physiology and psychology of resilience and through learning from and working with the canine co-tutor, we bring the learning to life.
 There are skills that can be learned in order to build resilience and having led numerous team building sessions with a human-only team, Marie can assure you that talking about building resilience is all well and good, but we know the dog is the difference that makes the difference.